andngdtudk/andngdtudk.github.io/blog-posts/Trans.md

 *Munich*, 14th May 2026

 In 2017, the paper "Attention Is All You Need" introduced the Transformer architecture, sparking a revolution in natural language processing.
 Models like GPT and BERT demonstrated unprecedented abilities to understand and generate text by learning from massive datasets.
-By 2020, language models had become so capable that they could write coherent essays, answer questions, and even write code — all by predicting the next token in a sequence.
+By 2020, language models had become so capable that they could write coherent essays, answer questions, and even write code, all by predicting the next token in a sequence.

 But here's a profound insight: **decision-making is sequence modeling**.
 When an agent interacts with an environment, it generates a sequence: state, action, reward, state, action, reward...
 Just as language models predict the next word given context, decision-making agents predict the next action given history.
-This connection is not merely analogous — it's fundamental.
+This connection is not merely analogous; it is fundamental.
 And it suggests that the same architectures and training methods that revolutionized NLP might also transform reinforcement learning and planning.

 This is exactly what's happening.
 Transformers are now being applied to sequential decision-making with remarkable success.
 Decision Transformers reframe RL as conditional sequence modeling.
 Trajectory Transformers learn world models in sequence space.
-Gato demonstrates a single model that can play Atari, caption images, stack blocks with a robot arm, and chat — all by treating everything as a sequence prediction problem.
+Gato demonstrates a single model that can play Atari, caption images, stack blocks with a robot arm, and chat, all by treating everything as a sequence prediction problem.
 This post explores how Transformers and sequence models are reshaping the landscape of decision-making AI.

 ## The Transformer Architecture: A Brief Review